J4NN0/machine-learning-pca-svm/README.md

+# Machine Learning

-# PCA & Naive Bayes Classifier
+### PCA & Naive Bayes Classifier

-PCA folder contains the PCA applied on images.
 It is shown what happens if different principal components (PC) are chosen as basis for images representation and classification.
 Then, the Naive Bayes Classifier has been choosen and applied in order to classify the image.

+### SVM

+Given a set of training examples, each marked as belonging to one or the other of two categories, an SVM training algorithm builds a model that assigns new examples to one category or the other, making it a non-probabilistic binary linear classifier.

 # Overview